lukasmartinelli/lukasmartinelli.github.io/_posts/2014-02-07-opensource-notetaking-concept.md

 categories: idea
 ---

-Because of the recent events I try to move away from US services that contain too much of my life's private information.
-Evernote has been the #1 reason that I finally managed to get organized: I dump everything into the green elephant's brain to access it later.
-I've become so dependant on it, that the thought someone could read or parse my evernote notes, makes me shudder.

-Sadly there are no viable opensource alternatives out there yet, that are as complete and easy to use as Evernote.
+I switched over to Opensource software and have failed to find a viable alternative to a notetaking application like Evernote.
 That's why I want to create an open source solution for the problems Evernote and its competitors solve.

-## Evernote Use Cases
+## Notetaking Use Cases
-Evernote is a huge toolset that can solve many problems,  I listed the three most popular use cases Evernote users have below.
+Evernote is a huge toolset that can solve many problems.
+I listed the three most popular use cases Evernote users have below.

 ### Organizing Paperwork
 A common task I find myself solving with Evernote is digitalizing and organizing paper work like invoices, business cards, letters, appointments etc.
 People who have been organized before the digital age, have put these papers into folders (the real ones) and labelled them properly.
 With the computer the next approach was to scan the papers and with the Smartphone I can simply take a photo and it is stored and cannot be forgotten.
 Evernote improves this workflow even more by cropping the picture and adjusting the contrast and brightness, so that it looks like a decent scan.
 You label the note and tag it appropriatly and voilà: you got organized.

-If we take a step back we notice, that this isn't actually note taking, this is about organizing and labelling resources.
+If we take a step back we notice, that this isn't actually note taking: this is about organizing and labelling resources.
 We are actually adding metadata like a Date, Place, Name and Tags to a digital file.

 ### Archiving the Web
 Evernote keeps everything I've read and liked on the web and makes it searchable.